 City.
 In 2004 they spent several months in Beijing, and have

-a web site describing their experiences, called The
+built a web site describing their experiences, called The Sino File.

-Sino File.
-While there, Paul's son also developed a prototype
+While there, Paul's son also developed a prototype of a language

-daughter, son-in-law and grandson also live in Ontario, about 35
+Paul's daughter, son-in-law and grandson also live in Ontario,

 Paul is now working full time on trying to spread the word about Flow-Based Programming, mostly using Java and C#, in between worrying about his chosen country (Canada), the planet, and the human species in general.

 Paul is now taking a stab at writing a blog - it has really turned out to be more about politics (Canadian and global) and the environment (and the occasional medical update) than about Flow-Based Programming, but Paul may change his mind later!
 Paul uses LinkedIn to manage his professional contacts, and emits the occasional tweet - but at this point (early 2012) admits he hasn't yet found his Twitter "voice"!